ChainFuse/packages/packages/helpers/README.md

 ## UUIDv8

-Based on UUIDv7 but with added values to prevent unecessary lookups
+Based on UUIDv7 but with added values to prevent unnecessary lookups

 `01f3ffff-fc18-8bb7-9120-cabc55668d92`